mayu-live/framework/gems/mayu-live/lib/mayu/client/src/README.md

   - `["Callback", id, event, ping]`.
 - `window.Mayu.navigate(href, pushState)` writes
   `["Navigate", href, pushState, ping]`.
-- `window.Mayu.ping()` writes `["Ping", ping]` every `PING_INTERVAL`.
-The ticker
+- `window.Mayu.ping()` writes `["Ping", ping]` after `PING_INTERVAL` of idle
-  runs in a dedicated worker when possible, because hidden tabs throttle page timers far beyond the server's session timeout.
+  outbound traffic.
+Each callback, navigation, visibility, or ping frame resets that deadline.
+The scheduler uses a dedicated worker when possible because hidden tabs throttle page timers far beyond the server's session timeout.
 - `["Visibility", hidden, ping]` is written on every `visibilitychange` and once on connect from a hidden tab.
 The server slows that session's updates down while it is hidden.